- Search The Registry

 *The birth of Isaac Payne in 1854 is celebrated on this date.
 He was a Black Seminole Scout in the U.S. Army.

 On April 5, 1875, an attack on a stagecoach prompted Lieutenant John L. Bullis to take three Black Seminole scouts, Pompey Factor, John Ward, and Payne, in pursuit of the attackers.
 The four men tracked the attackers across West Texas until they were spotted crossing the Pecos River at Eagle Nest Crossing on April 26.
-After a period of intense fighting Bullis ordered a retreat, but was thrown from his horse as the others mounted.
+After intense fighting, Bullis ordered a retreat but was thrown from his horse as the others mounted.
 The three scouts rescued Bullis and made a difficult and narrow escape to the Devil's River.
 Bullis recommended all three scouts for the Congressional Medal of Honor, which Payne received on July 8, 1875.
-While enlisted in the Army he also fought in the Remolino Raid into Mexico, the Battle of Palo Duro Canyon, and the battles at Devils River, Lake Quemado, Zaragosa in Mexico, and the Big Bend among many smaller engagements.
+While enlisted in the Army, he fought in the Remolino Raid into Mexico, the Battle of Palo Duro Canyon, and the battles at Devils River, Lake Quemado, Zaragosa in Mexico, and the Big Bend, among many more minor engagements.

 Payne was involved in the New Year's Eve incident in which fugitives Adam Payne and Frank Enoch were killed.
-Payne himself was a fugitive at the time, accused of stealing Deputy Claron Windus's horse.
-After a period of time in hiding, the charges were dropped and Payne returned to the Army without any penalties for his time on the run.
+Payne was a fugitive then, accused of stealing Deputy Claron Windus's horse.
+After some time in hiding, the charges were dropped, and Payne returned to the Army without any penalties for his time on the run.
 He was discharged from the Army at Fort Ringgold, Texas, on January 21, 1901.
 Isaac Payne returned home to Mexico and died at Musquiz on January 14, 1904.
 He is buried in the Seminole Negro Indian Scout Cemetery in Brackettville, Texas.